ΜTorrent: Ads and malware

-In March 2015, it was alleged that μTorrent had automatically installed a program known as Epic Scale: a program classified as "riskware" by some security programs, which mines the cryptocurrency Litecoin in the background for BitTorrent, Inc. (allegedly giving a portion to charity), utilizing CPU and GPU power.
-A μTorrent developer disputed the claim that it was automatically installed, and claimed that as with all other "partner" programs bundled with the software, users could decline the installation.
-On 28 March, Epic Scale was permanently removed from the installation and as a software bundle partner.
+In March 2015, μTorrent began automatically installing a background application called Epic Scale to mine cryptocurrency for the benefit of BitTorrent, Inc., while allegedly giving a portion to charity.
+Epic Scale mines Litecoin using both CPU and GPU power, and is classified as "riskware" by some security programs.
+A μTorrent developer disputed whether the automatic installation was really automatic, and claimed that as with all other "partner" programs bundled with the software, users could decline the installation.
+On 28 March, Epic Scale was removed from the installation and dropped from the list of software bundle partners.

-Russian and Ukrainian users of μTorrent are being tricked into installing Yandex Browser and other Yandex-produced software.
+Beginning in 2018, advertisements for Yandex Browser and other Yandex-produced software were included in Russian and Ukrainian versions of μTorrent.